pemasingye/pemasingye/README.md

 - 👋 Hi, I’m @pemasingye
-- 👀 I’m interested in Data Science and ML
+- 👀 I’m passionate in Data Science & ML
-- 🌱 I’m currently working as Data Science Mentee at the SharpestMinds.
+- 🌱 I’m currently working as Insurance Advisor at TD
-- 💞️ I’m looking to collaborate on ML and Datascience related projects
+- 💞️ I’m looking for data related roles
 - 📫 How to reach me 4378725175 or pemaisngs@gmail.com

 <!---